MEMBER STORIES

 I knew that my marketing knowledge would add value to my photography services and I could help people leverage the power of soulful portraits and intentional imagery to grow their businesses.

-What's your advice for how an individual that aspires to start their own business can do so based on something that is meaningful to them?
+What's your advice for someone who aspires to start their own business and wants to base it on something meaningful to them?

 See what comes up for you and jot down your answers without giving it too much logical thought or jumping ahead to the 'how' of turning those things into a profitable business.